alan-turing-institute/Palaeoanalytics/docs/user-guide/metadata-setup.md

 medium_core.png,scale_20.png,20
 ```

-### Mixed Calibration Methods
+### Mixed calibration methods

-You can mix calibration methods within a single dataset:
+You can mix the calibration methods in one data set:

 ```csv
 image_id,scale_id,scale